TheDataEngine/mongodb-arrow-connector/README.md

-# MongoDB Arrow Connector
+# MongoDB Apache Arrow Connector

-A Rust library for Arrow IO from and to MongoDB.
+A Rust library for reading and writing Apache Arrow batches from and to MongoDB.

 Licensed under the Apache 2.0 license.